opendxl/opendxl-domaintools-client-python/pydoc/_sources/basicipmonitorexample.rst.txt

 From the DomainTools
 `IP Monitor documentation <https://www.domaintools.com/resources/api-documentation/ip-monitor/>`_:

-    The IP Monitor API searches the daily activity of all our monitored TLDs on any given IP address.
-New, Deleted and Transferred domains records can be queried up to 6 days in the past.
+    `"The IP Monitor API searches the daily activity of all our monitored TLDs on any given IP address.
+New, Deleted and Transferred domains records can be queried up to 6 days in the past."`